IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 IS IT SAFER TO APPLY THE ELECTROLYSIS TECHNIQUES TO ANYONE?

-Irrespective of the colour of skin or hair electrolysis technique can be applied on anyone because it attacks the hair follicle itself and
+Irrespective of the color of skin or hair electrolysis technique can be applied to anyone because it attacks the hair follicle itself and

 not the pigment in the hair.